benjhatch/SocketChat/README.md

 Welcome to Socket Chat!
 I built/am building this app using python sockets.
+Click the bottom rectangle to type your message
-Press x to determine who you want to send a message to Press m to display the option to send a message
+Press the return key to send the message

 Note - **Currently a work in progress**